horuslabsio/Starknet-Scaffold/docs/src/chapter_5.md

 ## Deploy Account

-A contract can be depolyed on Starknet using the flowing command:
-Ensure to provide profile which is found in `Scarb.toml` name is your account name and then supply the maxFee Max fee will be automatically computed if --max-fee <MAX_FEE> is not passed.
+To deploy a contract, you can use the command below.
+Make sure to specify the profile from Scarb.toml, where the name corresponds to your account name.
+Additionally, you should provide the maximum fee
 ```
 npm run deploy-account --profile=<MY_PROFILE> --name=<ACCOUNT_NAME> --maxfee=<MAX_FEE>
 ```